Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 ## Future Plans

 Please include here

--how you intend to use, enhance, promote and support your project in the short term, and -the team's long-term plans and intentions in relation to it.
+-how you intend to use, enhance, promote and support your project in the short term, and

+-the team's long-term plans and intentions in relation to it.

 ### Potential Research project:

 The issue that requires investigation is the increasing sophistication and effectiveness of targeted malware attacks, particularly those that utilize a 0-day vulnerability to establish a rootkit.
 This is a crucial matter to address as such attacks can cause significant harm to individuals and organizations.

+Targeted attacks with rootkit capabilities are highly elusive, as an attacker with malware and root privileges can quickly disable any type of system or network monitoring.
+This is made even more challenging by the fact that the attacker has access to the entire system's resources and can alter the memory and code of any application.
+Furthermore, it is even more difficult to detect such attacks when the targeted application lacks root privileges, as the attacker has an advantage in terms of access and control.

+Despite the challenges presented by rootkit-enabled targeted attacks, we think that our security and authentication framework can be used to design a real-time targeted attack detection that focuses on our transaction validation/sensitive operation session.
+This is made possible by our use of hardware protecetd signature on mobile and the computation privacy and protection of inputs of garbled circuit evaluation.
+By leveraging these advanced security measures, we can enhance our ability to detect and prevent targeted attacks, even those with rootkit capabilities.

-**Research question/hypothesis**: Can we enhance the efficiency and accuracy of a machine learning (ML) malware detection model for rootkits, based on processor resource consumption during transaction validation sessions on mobile devices?
+**Research question/hypothesis**: Can we design an efficient and accurate machine learning (ML) malware detection model for rootkits, based on processor resource consumption during transaction validation sessions on mobile devices?

+During the transaction validation session.
 We aim to maximize processor resource consumption by designing a task based on evaluating garbled circuits to create an unalterable cryptographic dataset.
 This dataset can be used to train a machine learning model to detect malicious resource usage patterns.
 The task-based approach can be fine-tuned to detect subtle variations in resource consumption and is more likely to identify malicious behavior as the usage patterns for evaluating garbled circuits are unique compared to other tasks.
 Moreover, garbled circuits provide privacy and protection for computation and inputs, making it challenging for attackers to mimic normal behavior and evade detection.

 ### Future security framework
 The proposed system incorporates multiple security layers to increase the cost of targeted attacks on mobile user interface (UI) software.